-When accessing an international Virtual Data Room as part of merger or acquisitions project, you will most likely be dealing with hundreds of documents, possibly in a language, your team are not able to understand.
+When accessing an international Virtual Data Room as part of a merger or acquisitions project, you will most likely be dealing with hundreds of documents, possibly in a language your team is not able to understand.
 It is common that, in the complex procedures involved in negotiating a merger or acquisition, companies overlook or fail to provide for translation costs, resulting in last-minute budget issues that could have otherwise been avoided.

 To give you an idea, you could be looking at upwards of 200,000 dollars for a translation project of around 500 documents.
-If you are naturally looking to cut costs whilst still getting a thorough, punctual translation service, it is always a good idea to work alongside a certified translation service provider, with whom you may consider the following steps and procedures:
+If you are naturally looking to streamline costs whilst still getting a thorough, punctual translation service, it is always a good idea to work alongside a certified translation service provider with whom you may consider the following steps and procedures:

 In order to save time and money, the best method of translation management for mergers and acquisition is the following:

-- Machine translation of all suitable documents including file name
+- Machine translation of all suitable documents, including filenames

-- Triage and classification of corporate documents to determine which texts have priority, if any
+- Triage and classification of corporate documents to determine which texts, if any, have priority

-- Speedy human post-editing of the machine translations, as required by diligence team
+- Speedy human post-editing of the machine translations, as required by the due diligence team

 - High-quality human translation of your choice of priority documents

 A certified translation team will be able to scan and machine translate your documents much more efficiently and at a minimal cost.
-They also dispose of the tools and translation memories to guarantee a level of comprehension far beyond your usual Google Translate copy paste.
+They also have the tools and translation memories to guarantee a level of comprehension far beyond your usual Google Translate copy-and-paste.

-If you are working with PDF, this may present issues for machine translation.
-These PDFs can be divided into photographic scans, on which machine translation will not work, and machine editable documents.
+If you are working with a PDF, this may present issues for machine translation.
+PDFs can be divided into photographic scans – on which machine translation will not work – and machine-editable documents.
 If you select text from a PDF and copy it into a word processor, then it can be fed through machine translation.
 If not, however, you may be facing extra costs to convert these files into a format suitable for automatic translation.
-To avoid these costs, you can machine translate them as-is but there will inevitably be a decrease in quality.
-To optimize the OCR process you may require someone to fix the errors at a cost per page.
+To avoid these costs, you can machine translate them as is, but there will inevitably be a decrease in quality.
+To optimize the OCR process, you may require someone to fix the errors at a cost per page.
 These matters can be discussed with your assigned project manager to decide what options are best for you.

 If you have gone through this process and have selected which documents are of most use to your business, then you can move on to the next stage of quality.
 Once you’ve selected the documents for which you will require a more precise translation, they can then be passed on by your project manager to a certified language professional who will carry out Post-Edited Machine Translation.
 This involves a native translator editing the target text to eradicate any major errors and ambiguities, providing you with a basic, clear translation allowing you to proceed to the next step.

-For some documents, PEMT will not quite make the cut.
+For some documents, PEMT will not quite do the job.
 This is when it becomes necessary to pass your documents directly to a professional, native translator.
-They will provide a quick but complete translation of the documents focusing primarily on accuracy.
+They will provide a quick but complete translation of the documents, focusing primarily on accuracy.
 To save you time and money, the translation will be passed immediately from the translator to you, the client.